derekdshaw/bst_testing/README.md

 ## Conclusion

 This was a fun project.
 I learned a bit more about the performance and usage of the Rust borrow checker.
-As the performace of the Insert method was really bad when not using a RefCell container around the child nodes.
+In the Rust version the performace of the Insert method was really bad when not using a RefCell container around the child nodes.
+I tried various approaches, see merges in git, I landed on a vector to store the nodes and node references a indexes.
+This cut down on the number of memory allocations and seems to be the fastest version I could create.

 Feel free to reach out if you have any questions or observations.